InbarAl189/Space-War/README.md

-# Space War
+# Space War : Save The Galaxy

- ## Space War : save the galaxy - android game, developed as part of Android course using android studio
+**Android game, developed as part of Android course using android studio.**

  **The game includes animations, 4 levels in ascending difficulty, 5 types of enemies.** <br>
  **Game target: develop agility and attention, avoid enemies, collect points, and break personal records.**